TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ExtendingSiteConfig.rst

     the backend in frontend was no fun.

-Adding project configuration to site configuration is easy: The site entity will automatically provide the complete configuration via `getConfiguration()`, extending that means therefor "just add whatever you want to the yaml file".
+Adding project configuration to site configuration is easy: The site entity will automatically provide the complete configuration via `getConfiguration()`, extending that means therefore "just add whatever you want to the yaml file".
 The GUI is built in a way that toplevel options unknown / not available in the form will be left alone and do not get overwritten when saving.